Atlantic.Net Blog

 python version = 3.6.8 (default, Nov 10 2021, 06:50:23) [GCC 8.5.0 20210514 (Red Hat 8.5.0-3.0.2)]

-Next, you will need to edit the Ansible hosts configuration file and define the remote Linux server that you want to manage.
+Next, you must edit the Ansible hosts configuration file and define the remote Linux server you want to manage.

 You can edit it with the following command: